brennansaul/Docker_WSP/README.md

 used during development.
 There is overlap between the two groups but it is important that one becomes familiar with both sources.

+### To Do
+- Assign static ip addresses to pis
+- Update Container Database for when
+  - Container created
+  - Container destroyed
+  - Container relocated
+  - Increment contianer views when visited

 <hr>

 ## Acknowledgments: